 A Global-Local Partnership

-At HelpAge USA, we saw a match between the values of our DC Grandparents for Mental Health and the values that Friendship Bench Zimbabwe represents.
+At HelpAge USA, we saw a match between our values and the values that Friendship Bench represents.
 The Friendship Bench approach puts power in the hands of the community—and in this case, hands that are wise, experienced, and ready to help.

-HelpAge USA is part of a global network of organizations in 90 countries working with older people in low- to middle-income countries—and encouraging the sharing of learning and ideas across borders is a central piece of our work.
+HelpAge USA is part of a global network of organizations across 99 countries working with older people in primarily low- to middle-income countries, and encouraging the sharing of learning and ideas across borders is a central piece of our work.

 Friendship Bench DC in Action